ahmedmostafa56389/MulticloudDevOpsProject./README.md

 ![alt text](screenshots/shared-lib.png)

-I create somee Groovy scripts:
+- create some Groovy scripts:
 1. test the code
 2. for run sonarqube server and test the code quality
 3. build docker image